What Are Key Performance Indicators (KPIs) in general?

 In the picture above we see that total revenues grow by 6% (216k USD in total).
 The Financial advisory service line has the biggest contribution to growth with 31% of total revenue increase.
 Relatively, the highest growth is recorded also at the Financial advisory service line (22% YoY growth).

 Besides historical analysis, you can measure achievements to settled goals.

 The excel tracking of KPIs is suitable for preparation powerful graphs that can be used for easy monitoring and planning of accounting firm metrics.

-The best way to tracking these KPIs is on line tool based on time tracking.
-Time tracking and evidence is an essential foundation for calculation hourly rates, time utilization, project profitability and employee productivity.
+The best way to tracking these KPIs is an online tool based on time tracking.
+Time tracking and evidence are an essential foundation for calculation hourly rates, time utilization, project profitability, and employee productivity.

 Timesheets management and time tracking should be easy for accountants and other staff!